- Student Internships

 Become a Communication Science Fellow

 Science Communication Fellows are scientists, engineers, researchers, graduate students, and other science professionals who have successfully completed a Science Communication Workshop and have been certified through Portal to the Public as current science ambassadors and excellent science communicators.
-The Fellowship will consist of four virtual 3-hour workshops (two in January, two in February), plus one outreach event in the spring.
-The application will open in the fall.
+The Fellowship will consist of four virtual 3-hour workshop sessions Wednesday afternoons from 1:30-4:30 p.m.
+Jan.
+11, Jan.
+25, Feb.
+15, March 1 (all held virtually), and one outreach event in Pierre on Wednesday, March 22.
+The application is now open through Wednesday, Dec.
+7.

 Research Experiences for Undergraduates (REU)